BostonGene/pyigmap/steps/pyumi/README.md

 # pyumi step

-This step is a Python-based tool to preprocess UMI and CELL barcodes in FASTQ reads.
+This step to preprocess FASTQ with UMI and/or CELL barcodes.

 ## Parameters

-* `--fq1-pattern`: barcode pattern of the first FASTQ
+* `--fq1-pattern` — barcode pattern of the forward FASTQ
-* `--fq2-pattern`: barcode pattern of the second FASTQ
+* `--fq2-pattern` — barcode pattern of the reverse FASTQ
 * `--max-error`: maximum error size (budget) between pattern and read substring
 * `--find-in-reverse-complement`: enable finding umi in reverse complement reads